 The applicants risk assessment indicates that the applicant poses a significant risk to staff, residents or other visitors or students of the Foyer.

 The applicant does not have recourse to public funds.

-The applicant will be unable to access any income source to meet rent and service charge costs.
+The applicant will be unable to meet any income source to meet rent and service charge costs.

-All applicants to the Foyer are treated equally.
-All successful applicants will be sent an offer letter which details the Offer.
+All successful applicants will be sent an offer letter which details the offer.

 All unsuccessful applicants will receive a letter which explains the reason why the application was rejected.